Sharing Joy in a Time of Anxiety

 Thanks to a conscious effort to bring more focus to this and the help of a coach, I am making some progress.

 Two days after my swim, still buoyed by the experience, I went to see the founder, CEO and Finance Director of a clothing company, who wanted to find out more about Certified B Corporations—companies that have met a high, verified standard of social and environmental performance and use their businesses as a force for good in the world.
-There are 2,800 Certified B Corps in the world.
+At the time of writing this, there are 2,800 Certified B Corps in the world and it’s growing.
 Junxion is one.
 So are Patagonia, Ben & Jerry’s and Kickstarter.
 As a B Corp Ambassador, I go and talk to companies about what it all means and what’s involved in becoming certified.

 That afternoon, I received one of the loveliest bits of feedback I’ve ever had from the founder of that clothing company.
 She wrote, “A pleasure and inspiration to meet you today!
 Thanks for coming and sharing your vision and enthusiasm for what needs to be.”